LightJason/Java-AgentSpeak/readme.md

 * plan / beliefname did not be equal
 * arithmetic expression operator priority
 * Prolog list ```[H|T]``` structure
-* fix repair plan definition only for goals
+* fix repair plan definition only for goals / syntax format and event handling must be discussed